kornha/parliament/README.md

 > **Confidence**: The likelihood of something being true based on how true it has been in the past.

 How do we know that something is true?
 This is a philosophical question, and there are several product approaches to addressing it.
 X, for instance, relies on community notes.
-FactCheck.org focuses on fact checking.
+FactCheck.org focuses on fact-checking.
 These two approaches work by direct content validation.
 A strategy that, when implemented correctly, can be extremely accurate.
 Parliament takes what you may call the additional level of abstraction to the above.
-In the view of Parliament, FactCheck.org, @elonmusk, X fact checker, NYT, a random account on IG, etc. are each we call an `Entity`.
+In the view of Parliament, FactCheck.org, @elonmusk, X fact checker, NYT, a random account on IG, etc. are each what we call an `Entity`.
 Otherwise put, Parliament does use fact checkers too, it just tries to use all of them.
 And, based on if they've been right or wrong in the data we've collected, we know how much to trust them going forward.
 In this mode of thinking, we can assign news `Confidence` scores, a score between `0.0` and `1.0`, where 0 represents *maximal certainty that something is false*, and 1.0 represents *maximal certainty that something is true*.
-Total certainty is unknowable, and both 0.0 and 1.0 can never be acheived.
+Total certainty is unknowable, and both 0.0 and 1.0 can never be achieved.

 ### Algorithm

 We will only cover a high level of the confidence algorithm here, as the specifics are written in the code.

-Let us say as a human I am introduced to a new user on X/IG/Tiktok etc. Now, depending on who introduced me, perhaps the paltform's algorithm, perhaps a friend, I may view content differently.
+Let us say as a human I am introduced to a new user on X/IG/TikTok etc. Now, depending on who introduced me, perhaps the platform's algorithm, perhaps a friend, I may view content differently.
 Regardless, I will have a measure of doubt as to how much I trust the author (aka `Entity`), which may change over time.

-At Parliament we assume new sources are of even uncertainty; currently we assume new people 50% likely to be honest.
+At Parliament we assume new sources are of even uncertainty; currently we assume new people are 50% likely to be honest.

-We then look at the `Claims` a given `Entity` as made.
-If these claims have are mutually agreed on by many parties, old and new, we can start to collect a `Consensus` on a claim, much like a blockchain algorithm, which is an possible future implementation.
+We then look at the `Claims` a given `Entity` has made.
+If these claims are mutually agreed on by many parties, old and new, we can start to collect a `Consensus` on a claim, much like a blockchain algorithm, which is a possible future implementation.
 Once claims form a level of consensus, we can then punish the people who have been wrong, and reward the people who have been right.
 Of course, once we punish/reward the `Entities`, other claims may change consensus, creating a finite ripple effect.

 Currently we track confidence in an entity by:
 ```